naim-panjwani/LocusFocus/docs/source/current_versions.rst

    - Fixed issue where the Simple Sum calculation was not being performed in the case where no missing data was present
 - v1.4.4 alpha (Nov.
 16, 2020)
    - Fixed rsid mapping bug
+   - Fixed bug when matching the top SNP with secondary datasets

 ******************